rabbitmq/rabbitmq-website/site/mqtt.md

 You need to install the `rabbitmq_mqtt.ez` and `amqp_client.ez` packages.

 ## <a id="config"/> Configuration

-The main RabbitMQ configuration file also specifies the MQTT configuration.
-For details see the [broker configuration documentation](http://www.rabbitmq.com/configure.html).
-It is an Erlang-syntax file of the form:

-    [{section1, [section1-config]},
-     {section2, [section2-config]},
-     ...
-     {sectionN, [sectionN-config]}
-    ].

-thus a list of tuples, where the left element of each tuple names the applications being configured.
-Don't forget the last element of the list doesn't have a trailing comma, and don't forget the full-stop is needed after closing the list.
-Hence if you configure RabbitMQ-server and the MQTT adapter, then the configuration file may have a structure like this:

-    [{rabbit,        [configuration-for-RabbitMQ-server]},
-     {rabbitmq_mqtt, [configuration-for-RabbitMQ-mqtt-adapter]}
-    ].

 Here is a sample configuration that sets every MQTT option: